WinterMaiya/Jobly-Frontend/README.md

 </div>

-Jobly is a personal project I made while learning Node.js and React.js.
+Jobly is a project made while learning Node.js and React.js.
 It focuses on a backend server made with Express and a front end made with React.
 This project is inspired by jobsearching applications and was built to be a sudo clone.

 ## Deployed Website